 As part of the reverse recapitalization, ARS Pharma obtained \$262.3 million in cash, cash equivalents and short-term investments, net of transaction costs.
 ARS Pharma also obtained prepaids and other current assets of approximately \$4.4 million and assumed payables and accruals of approximately \$12.0 million.
 ARS Pharma also obtained \$1.1 million in IPR&D assets that have no alternative future use.
 The fair value attributable to these IPR&D assets was recorded as research and development expense in the Company's consolidated statement of operations and comprehensive loss for the year ended December 31, 2022.
-ARS Pharma also incurred transaction costs of approximately \$2.1 million and this amount was recorded as a reduction to additional paid-in capital in the consolidated statement of convertible preferred stock and stockholders' equity (deficit) for the year ended December 31, 2022 filed with the SEC on March 23, 2023 in the Company's Annual Report on Form 10-K.
+ARS Pharma also incurred transaction costs of approximately \$2.1 million and this amount was recorded as a reduction to additional paid-in capital in the consolidated statement of convertible preferred stock and stockholders' equity (deficit) for the year ended December 31, 2022 in the Company's Annual Report on Form 10-K filed with the U.S. Securities and Exchange Commission on March 23, 2023.